 For Middle School Students

 California YMCA Youth & Government has offered the Model United Nations (MUN) program to middle school students throughout the state since 2001.
-Middle school students or "delegates" will come together in delegations and participate in the program with peers from across California.
+Middle school students or "delegates" come together in delegations and participate in the program with peers from across California.
 They are given the opportunity to discuss international issues, discover other cultures, develop life-enhancing skills, and make new friends.
-The four-month program culminates when delegates from around the state convene for the Model United Nations Summit.
+The three-month program includes two in-person conferences*, a 1-day training conference and the culminating 2-night Model United Nations Summit.
 There, delegates represent assigned countries as ambassadors and work to solve global issues with the skills they have acquired.

 Students participate in the program through their local delegations.
 Delegations are formed through YMCAs, schools, or other youth-affiliated programs.
-Delegations are encouraged to host weekly meetings that typically begin in Mid-January, and are led by an adult Advisor.
+Delegations are encouraged to host weekly meetings that typically begin in mid-February, and are led by an adult Advisor.
 Within their delegations, delegates research, debate and establish policies, treaties and resolutions.
-Their main focuses are international issues, including disputes between countries, peacekeeping efforts, border crisis, stabilizing financial markets and dealing with hunger, disease and poverty.
+The main focus for the 22nd MUN will be the Universal Declaration of Human Rights.

 Some groups may hold their weekly meetings virtually while others will be in person.
 This will depend on the local guidelines of each delegation so be sure to check with your local YMCA regarding their in person meeting policies.

-Delegates can expect a curriculum that includes a thorough orientation of the overall MUN program and its program areas, as well as workshops that focus on culture acceptance, public speaking, and leadership skills.
+Delegates can expect a curriculum that includes a thorough orientation of the overall MUN program and its program areas, as well as cultural acceptance, public speaking, and leadership skills.
+Programs will have a strong emphasis on the Universal Declaration of Human Rights.
 Delegates also receive an introduction to the staff, role training, and a chance to meet other middle school students outside of their local area.